chisophugis/klang/README.md

   $ cd autoconf
   $ ./AutoRegen.sh
   ```
-note : Makefile infrastructure of LLVM project is applied only after
+Makefile infrastructure of LLVM project is applied only after the
-the branch cf. For the branches before cf, simple Makefile is used.
+branch cf. For the branches before cf, simple Makefile is used.
 But to use this Makefile you need to fix Config.mk with your LLVM paths.

   ```